Electrical burns usually happen on the job. You may have the right to sue a company for compensation.

 The Pathway of the Current

 Much of the severity of the injury depends on the path of the current through the body.
 If the current passes through the brain, heart, or other vital organs, severe injury or death may occur.
-The most current passes through these vital areas when it travels parallel to the body (head to toe); much less passes through these areas when it goes perpendicular (hand to hand).
+The most current passes through these vital areas when it travels parallel to the body (head to toe); much less passes through these areas when it travels perpendicular (hand to hand).

 There are three main types of these injury: